 The Birdville Independent School District does not discriminate on the basis of a disability by denying access to the benefits of District services, programs, or activities.
-To request information about the applicability of The Birdville Independent School District does not about the applicability of the Birdville and the applicability of the second about the second
+To request information about the applicability of The Birdville Independent School District does not about the applicability of the Birdville and the applicability of the benefits of District services and the activities.
+To request information about the applicability of the Birdville Independent School District does not about the applicability of the Birdville and School District does not be able to the Americans with Disabilities Act (ADA), interested persons should contact Skip Baskerville at (817) 547-5738.

-Firefighter
+Public Services Firefighter